johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 ```

 ## Update

+**If you have the test script below 2.4.x, use this method because the shell script did not enable `--update` flag yet.**

 Both script version and binary version in this repo supports update from themselves.
 AFTER go to `framework` directory, use the command below